jinsoocha/jinsoocha.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Jinsoo, a Diversity Empowerment Coach, passionate about helping people gain their confidence when and where they do not feel belonged due to their perceived and actual differences.
+Hi, I am Jinsoo, a Diversity Empowerment Coach, passionate about helping people gain confidence and improve a sense of belonging by empowering difference.

 I left my home country, Korea, and moved to China, and then to the United States in 2011.
 I started out as a sales representative in finance industry and later transitioned into a software engineer in Silicon Valley.